LuisFilipeNunes/Pallete/README.md

 # Pallete
-Python Tools for checking colour pallete of image files.
+Python Tool for checking a given imagel file colour pallete

 I'm using this just for checking the colour for my personal drawings and digital art.